How Schools Can Manage Conflict

 Acknowledge the conflict

-The first step in managing conflict between teachers is to acknowledge that the conflict exists.
-Schools should encourage teachers to speak up if they are experiencing conflict with another teacher.
-Once the conflict is acknowledged, the school can begin to work on a resolution.
+The first step in managing conflict between Teachers is to acknowledge that the conflict exists.
+Schools should encourage Teachers to speak up if they are experiencing conflict with another Teacher.

 Determine the cause of the conflict